MedBot-team/NaBot/RasaReport.md

 - Contextual conversations support
     - With slots
         - Slots are your assistant's memory.
 They can be helpful for contextual conversations.
-    - With machine-learning based policies such as the TED Policy.
+    - With machine-learning-based policies such as the TED Policy.
-    - Also support *max_history* for certain amount of context that's relevant to your assistant.
+    - Also, support *max_history* for a certain amount of context that's relevant to your assistant.

 - Multi-Intent Classification